Know what each cry means, for responsive, connected parenting

 Babies cry to communicate but also to release emotion.
 As they mature emotion becomes stronger but remains unregulated.
-They cannot control the feelings and often are simply unable to stop crying without help.
-After six months of age babies cognitively develop “wants” as well as needs.
-They have no other way to express these wants and so crying becomes confusing.
-You must decide if the cry is emotional, need based or a want.
+By six months of age, the limbic system is fully functioning.
+Babies cannot control their feelings and often are simply unable to stop crying without the help or co-regulation of an adult.
+As babies mature they develop self-ageny and discover cause and affect.
+They become expressive and develop wants vs needs.
+Expressing wants with crying can become confusing.
+You must decide if the cry is emotional, need based or simply a desire or want.
 Either way it is communication and you must respond somehow.
-Knowing how to respond is the key to success.
+Knowing how to respond is imperative when working through sleep cahllenges.

 A hungry cry sounds like a “neh” sound, a low-pitched, on-and-off wail that stops when you give your baby the breast or bottle.

 From birth until about 3 weeks, babies cry mostly because they're hungry.
 This is a good time to learn this cry and recognize it again as your baby gets older.

 In the first few weeks, try to feed your baby before she cries from hunger.
 Among other reasons to do so: A ravenous baby can have a hard time latching on, which can lead to even more crying.
 So look for hungry-baby signs: Before she resorts to crying, a baby will let you know she wants to eat by opening her mouth, rooting for your nipple, trying to suck on your neck or your hand, or stuffing her own hand in her mouth.
 If you don't take the hint, she'll cry.

 A sleepy cry starts out as a whimper and builds into a full-fledged wail, it sounds like an “owh” sound, the sound might quiver and make a noise that sounds more like a “wah-wah.”